All Episodes

 Is he from Plains, Georgia, or what's the deal?

-Remember she copied all those FBI files?
+Remember, she copied all those FBI files?

 Yes, she did.

-So if he became president, you can imagine what the monitoring would be.
+You can imagine what the monitoring would be.

 Yikes.